Liam Bonetig

-Liam Robert Oska Bonetig (born 20 August 2005) is an Australian professional soccer player who plays as a centre-back for Melbourne City FC in the A-League Men.
+Liam Robert Oska Bonetig (born 20 August 2005) is an Australian professional soccer player who plays as a central defender for Melbourne City in the A-League Men.

 Early life and youth career

 Bonetig was born in Shellharbour, New South Wales, and began playing football in the Illawarra region.
 He joined the Western Sydney Wanderers academy in 2016, progressing through the club’s youth ranks.
 Standing at 1.93 metres, he is noted for his height and aerial presence as a central defender.

 Club career

 Celtic

 In September 2023, Bonetig moved abroad to join Scottish club Celtic F.C. on a three-year deal.

 He featured regularly for the club’s B-team in the Lowland Football League and the UEFA Youth League, gaining experience in a European environment.

 Melbourne City

 On 11 July 2025, Bonetig returned to Australia, signing a three-year contract with Melbourne City FC in the A-League Men.
 His signing was described by the club as an investment in long-term defensive talent, citing his development in Scotland as a key factor.